Stars in Shadow: Premise

-Stars in Shadow is set in a galaxy which suffered from a grand-scale war between many civilizations and alien races, the so-called 'Great War'.
+Stars in Shadow is set in a galaxy which suffered from a grand-scale war between many civilizations and alien races, known as the so-called 'Great War'.
 Before the Great War the galaxy enjoyed a golden age, but the Great War ended this period of prosperity.
 Three thousand years later, the galaxy is currently in the progress of rebuilding.

 Gameplay

-In Stars in Shadow you can play as one of seven factions.
-The factions consists of humans and six alien races: the Phidi, Orthin, Yoral, Ashdar and the Gremak.
+The player controls one of seven factions, consisting of humans and six alien races: the Phidi, Orthin, Yoral, Ashdar and the Gremak.
 The goal of the game is to "explore the galaxy, rediscover and colonize distant worlds, and build an interstellar empire".
 Players also engage in turn-based fleet combat, a core mechanic.

 The 'Legacies' DLC adds an eighth playable faction, the Tinkers.

 Development

 Stars in Shadow was developed by Ashdar Games, a small studio consisting of programmer Sven Olsen and artist Jim Francis.
 Francis is responsible for the game's comic book art style.
-He is also known as the author and artist of the full-color web-based science fiction comic “Outsider”.
-In an interview with GameStar, Olsen named Master of Orion 2 as his main inspiration for the game.
+He is also known as the author and artist of the full-color web-based science fiction comic Outsider.
+In an interview with GameStar, Olsen named Master of Orion II as his main inspiration for the game.

 The game went in Early Access in September 2016.
 IndieGames.com noted its style as "being probably its most striking element."
 PC Gamer reviewed the game when it entered Early Access and made note of the diversity of its playable races and the space combat gameplay, but reviewer T.J.
 Hafer stated that it was too early to tell if the "will soar above the clouds and become a respected peer in the space 4X renaissance."